-- Shut-In Analysis: As discussed above, the Project Team completed an RER analysis and concluded the line could be shut in. - Customer Impact: Per the RER, customer service was maintained utilizing a stopple fitting and CNG. - Community Impact: Project work completed within MWD property required additional security review prior to entrance.
+- 1. Shut-In Analysis: As discussed above, the Project Team completed an RER analysis and concluded the line could be shut in. - 2.
+Customer Impact: Per the RER, customer service was maintained utilizing a stopple fitting and CNG. - Community Impact: Project work completed within MWD property required additional security review prior to entrance.
 The Project Team coordinated with the MWD during construction to maintain uninterrupted access for shipments of chemicals critical for MWD operations. - 4.
-Diameter Changes: The Project Team replaced the existing line with a line to standardize the pipeline for future piggability purposes. - Constructability: The rerouted pipeline design utilized a jack and bore to cross under Bull Creek within a MWD facility. - Schedule Coordination: The Project Team coordinated design and construction with the adjacent PSEP Supply Line 45-120 Section 2 Replacement Project since Supply Line 33-120 and Supply Line 45-120 are geographically and operationally connected sections. - 7.
+Diameter Changes: The Project Team replaced the existing line with a line to standardize the pipeline for future piggability purposes taking advantage of cost savings from favorable pricing of bulk purchased pipe. - Constructability: The rerouted pipeline design utilized a jack and bore to cross under Bull Creek within a MWD facility. - Schedule Coordination: The Project Team coordinated design and construction with the adjacent PSEP Supply Line 45-120 Section 2 Replacement Project since Supply Line 33-120 and Supply Line 45-120 are geographically and operationally connected sections. - 7.
 Known Substructures: Potholing information during design did not identify any unknown substructures. - 8.
 Permit Conditions: The Project Team identified multiple jurisdictional agencies that included: - a.
 MWD. - b.
 City of Los Angeles Department of Water and Power. - c.
 Regional Water Quality Control Board. - d.
 Los Angeles County Fire Department. - e.
 California Department of Fish and Wildlife (CDFW). - f.
 Los Angeles Bureau of Engineering (LA BOE). - Land Use: A laydown yard was shared with the Supply Line 45-120 Section 2 Replacement Project.